 At this point I'm a happy Linux user (desktops, server and laptop), only switching to Windows for games.
 It's a lot more productive than Windows, but remembering my own problems I'm careful when recommending it to others.
 Don't lie to newbies.
 They will not forget it.

 Corollary 1: Don't tell users that all hardware works on Linux (there

-however), and then blame the vendor for not supplying an open spec.
-Users care about
+lists (Update: sorry, the link is dead), however (Update: sorry, the link is dead)), and then blame the vendor for not supplying an open spec.
+Users care

 Corollary 2: Linux software has lots of bugs.
 Sure, high profile software like Apache, Emacs and Firefox are close to infallible (not counting third-party extensions), but there are still crashes, wildly incoherent interfaces (look at media players, for instance), outdated or missing documentation documentation (yay FreeBSD), interoperability issues (one format per program and few translators) and more.

 * At this point it would be extremely rude not to give eternal thanks to all those who have been willing to aid a stupid (and often angry) newbie to grasp Linux enough to finally switch to it for good a couple years ago.
 Thank you all!